 What do you see in this picture?

-In short and in general, the best climate for saffron planting is an area with warm summers and mild winters. but this is not enough for screening areas and states. we want to say, everything is relative and we do have no rules, but there are some points that can help us to choose the better climate for growing saffron.
+In short and in general, the best climate for saffron planting is an area with warm summers and mild winters.
+But this is not enough for screening areas and states. we want to say that everything is relative and we do have no rules, but some points can help us choose the better climate for growing saffron.

-- It seems the best yield of saffron farms is 1100 – 2500 above sea level and at lower altitudes, it will be difficult to get the desired result.
+- The best yield of saffron farms is 1100 – 2500 above sea level, and at lower altitudes, it won’t be easy to get the desired result.

-- The high average temperature in winter is not good for saffron.
-Starting the growing phase in this plant needs some under zero temperature day in the fall and whatever the length of winter get longer, we will have better products.
+- The high average temperature in winter is not suitable for saffron.
+Starting the growing phase in this plant needs some under zero temperature day in the fall, and whatever the length of winter get longer, we will have better products.

 - The presence of snow and rain in the three seasons of autumn, winter, and spring is excellent for saffron and leads to increased productivity.
 But heavy rainfall (more than 30 ml) in the second and third months of summer is harmful to the plant.

-There are experimental solutions for many saffron planting problems and there are no worries for you.
-If you are interested in planting saffron in your garden or your farm we can help you to do this simply.
+There are practical solutions for many saffron planting problems, and there are no worries for you.
+If you are interested in planting saffron in your garden or farm, we can help you do this.

-We shared some of Saffron Growing Condition with you in this post and absolutely this is not enough to start a saffron growing business, but it can help you to have an overview about this work and if you are interested to know more about saffron planting, you can refer to our other blog posts or contact us.
+We shared some of the saffron Growing conditions with you in this post, and absolutely this is not enough to start a saffron growing business.
+Still, it can help you have an overview of this work, and if you are interested in knowing more about saffron planting, you can refer to our other blog posts or contact us.